-Testing for moisture in concrete floor slabs could sound daunting, which is why we’ve made this easy-to-follow concrete moisture testing guide, just for you.
+Testing for moisture in concrete floor slabs could sound daunting, so we’ve made this easy-to-follow concrete moisture testing guide just for you.

 Before we start, let’s debunk this idea: the calcium chloride (CaCl) testing method is sufficient for moisture testing.
 No, it is not.

 The CaCl method (standardized today as ASTM F1869) was first established in the 1940s with no real basis in scientific research.
-Since it only measures the surface of the slab, you’re not getting an accurate forecasting picture.
+Since it only measures the slab’s surface, you’re not getting an accurate forecasting picture.
 It tells you what’s happening now on the surface, but as a general contractor or flooring contractor, your job’s success is based on what happens in the future—after you lay the flooring.

-To avoid the guessing game of how much moisture is actually in the slab, you should use RH testing which reads deeper in the concrete than the CaCl method.
+To avoid guessing how much moisture is actually in the concrete slab, you should use RH testing, which reads deeper in the concrete than the CaCl method.

-Scientific research determined that testing at 40% of the slab’s depth for concrete drying from one side (20% if drying from two sides) would best predict the final slab RH levels—if it were sealed by a low permeable material at that point in time.
+Scientific research determined that testing at 40% of the slab’s depth for concrete drying from one side (20% if drying from two sides) would best predict the final slab RH levels—if it were sealed by a low permeable material then.

 Knowing the accurate RH level of the slab can prevent potential moisture-related flooring failure.

-The patented Rapid RH® Smart Sensor design is superior in a number of ways to other RH test methods.
+The patented Rapid RH® Smart Sensor design is superior to other RH test methods.
 For one, the Rapid RH L6 single-use sensor is permanently embedded into the concrete, making it easy to obtain fast, accurate RH readings consistent with ASTM F2170 and drastically cutting down on otherwise required paperwork and regular calibration checks.

 If you want to know even more about your moisture situation, you can do this: combine the Smart Logger™, C555 Concrete Moisture Meter, and Rapid RH L6 System to measure and log ambient temperature and RH.
 This cocktail of tools is unbeatable for fast, accurate moisture testing that will protect your job and give you peace of mind.